hyperledger/besu-docs/docs/HowTo/Configure/Block-Proposal-Permissioning.md

     --Xpki-block-creation-keystore-certificate-alias=<NAME>
     ```

-=== "Command Line"
+=== "Example"

     ```bash
     --Xpki-block-creation-keystore-certificate-alias=validatorA
     ```

-=== "Environment Variable"
+=== "Environment variable"

     ```bash
     BESU_XPKI_BLOCK_CREATION_KEYSTORE_CERTIFICATE_ALIAS=validatorA
     ```

 Alias of the certificate to be included in the blocks proposed by this validator.
-Defaults to `validator`.
+The default is `validator`.

 ### `Xpki-block-creation-keystore-file`